Fast Business Loans - Quick Funding Options

 Merchant Cash Advance

 A merchant cash advance (MCA) can be a solution for a business that needs capital immediately to cover cash flow shortages or short-term expenses.
-With an MCA, a financing company gives you an upfront sum of cash that you repay using a percentage of your debit and credit card sales, plus a fee.
-Often the way the financing is structured is that MCA provider automatically deducts a daily (or weekly) percentage of your debit and credit card sales until the advance is repaid in full.
+With an MCA, a financing company gives you an upfront sum of cash that you repay (plus fees) using a percentage of your debit and credit card sales.
+Often the way the financing is structured is that the MCA provider automatically deducts a daily (or weekly) percentage of your debit and credit card sales until the advance and fees are repaid in full.

 Recommended: Emergency Business Loans